MyCryptoHQ/knowledge-base-content/staying-safe/verifying-authenticity-of-desktop-app.md

 To begin, download the desktop application and the signed checksums (`checksums.txt.gpg`) from [download.mycrypto.com](https://download.mycrypto.com/) and place both files in a folder somewhere.

-**Important**: Always check for the green **"MyCrypto, Inc." SSL certificate** your browser before downloading and do not continue if the SSL certificate is missing or you see a SSL warning.

 Verifying the checksums is platform-specific, so follow the instructions that apply to you.
 Instructions are available for Windows, macOS and Linux.

 <Accordion>